 It is possible to develop key performance indicators (KPIs) for your medical affairs team.
-The trick to measuring and managing your team’s success, however, is to recognize these professionals operate inside of an increasingly complex network, and raw metrics won’t ever tell a complete story.
+The trick to measuring and managing your team’s success, is to recognize that these professionals operate inside of an increasingly complex network and raw metrics won’t ever tell the complete story.

 Instead, you have to build a framework for understanding success that embraces both quantitative and qualitative metrics.

 First, it’s worth visualizing the networks in which MA professionals work.